 - Avoid beginning a sentence with words like “there is,” “In order to (‘to’ is sufficient)” etc.

 - Avoid writing in casual tones like “taxes and things like that,” “it has been reported,” “it is long heard,” “some say,” etc. which might sound vague.

 - Learn to write crisper sentences while blogging.

 - Use fewer rhetorical questions unless you are writing an opinionated article e.g., “Isn’t it cool?”

 - Avoid ellipses in blogging.

-- Do not use past tense in the story title e.g., “Apple Revealed Brand New iPhone” is incorrect.
+- Do not use past tense in the story title e.g., “Apple Revealed Brand New iPhone” which is incorrect.
 “Apple Reveals Brand New iPhone” is correct.

 - Don’t use overly dramatic terms like “big bad Cupertino giant” etc. or slang like “damn,” “hell-bent,” etc. Don’t use colloquial words if you want to improve your ranking.

 - Beware of dangling modifiers/participles.

 - Do not use acronyms.
 E.g., TB, ASAP.
 Write out the words while you are blogging.